VetroneI/100-Days-To-Python/README.md

-This is a repository of all of my projects.
+This is a repository of my 100 Days To Python projects